Bektenovich/employeemanag10/README.md

 - Kokumova Aidana (Designer and Frontend Developer)

 ## Roles of Group Members
-- Bekten uly Mukhammed: Functional testing and interface validation.
+- Bekten uly Mukhammed: Functional testing,presentation and interface validation.
 - Rahmatova Leyla: Development of server-side logic and payment API integration.
-- Kokumova Aidana: Development of the user interface using JavaFX.
+- Kokumova Aidana: Development of the user interface using JavaFX and pgAdmin.

 ## Screenshots